 Seizure of Aircraft for Forfeiture

-• acquired with proceeds from criminal activity.
+- was acquired with proceeds from criminal activity;

-• the aircraft being used to aid or facilitate a violation of 49 U.S.C. §46306(b)(5)(A) (Owner Operating or Allowing Another to Operate an Unregistered Aircraft);
+- the aircraft being used to aid or facilitate a violation of 49 U.S.C. §46306(b)(5)(A) (Owner Operating or Allowing Another to Operate an Unregistered Aircraft);

-• the aircraft being used to aid or facilitate a violation of 49 U.S.C. § 49306(b)(6)(A) (Knowingly Operating or Attempting to Operate an Unregistered Aircraft); or
+- the aircraft being used to aid or facilitate a violation of 49 U.S.C. § 49306(b)(6)(A) (Knowingly Operating or Attempting to Operate an Unregistered Aircraft); or

-• the aircraft being used to aid or facilitate a violation of 49 U.S.C. § 46306 (b)(6)(B) (Knowingly Operating or Attempting to Operate an Aircraft with a Suspended or Revoked Registration).
+- the aircraft being used to aid or facilitate a violation of 49 U.S.C. § 46306 (b)(6)(B) (Knowingly Operating or Attempting to Operate an Aircraft with a Suspended or Revoked Registration).

 Attorney for Seizures of Aircraft in the United States

-If a state or local agency seized the aircraft then the seizure typically follows state law under Florida’s Contraband Forfeiture Act (unless the feds adopt the forfeiture within 30 days).
-If a federal agent seized the aircraft, then the seizure will follow federal law.
+If your aircraft or airplane was seized for forfeiture, you might have received a “notice of seizure” from the agency that seized the aircraft.
+If a state or local agency seized the aircraft, the seizure follows state law under Florida’s Contraband Forfeiture Act (unless a federal agency later adopts the forfeiture).
+If a federal agent seized the aircraft, the seizure follows federal law.

 Either way, attorney Leslie Sammis is experienced in fighting civil asset forfeiture proceedings involving an aircraft.
 We represent pilots, aircraft owners, and aviation managers.
 Additionally, attorneys across the county contact us to co-counsel in these cases.